oracle/docker-images/OracleDatabase/README.md

 The docker images can be configured to run scripts after setup and on startup.
 Currently `sh` and `sql` extensions are supported.
 For post-setup scripts just mount the volume `/opt/oracle/scripts/setup` or extend the image to include scripts in this directory.
 For post-startup scripts just mount the volume `/opt/oracle/scripts/startup` or extend the image to include scripts in this directory.
+Both of those locations are also represented under the symbolic link `/docker-entrypoint-initdb.d`.
+This is done to provide synergy with other database Docker images.
+The user is free to decide whether he wants to put his setup and startup scripts under `/opt/oracle/scripts` or `/docker-entrypoint-initdb.d`.

 After the database is setup and/or started the scripts in those folders will be executed against the database in the container.
 SQL scripts will be executed as sysdba, shell scripts will be executed as the current user.
 To ensure proper order it is